 Do I need to purchase a Tesla with free Supercharging?

 Older Model S and Model X are still sold privately with a free supercharger option.
 For new cars, this is currently no longer available and will probably not be free again in the future.
-How important free supercharging is, of course, depends very much on user behaviour.
+How important free supercharging is, of course, depends very much on user behavior.
 Anyone who drives an extremely long distance can of course benefit financially from the elimination of fuel costs.

 How quickly must you be able to charge at home?